biotoolscoders/pedmix2/README.md

 If you have any questions, please email: yiming.zhang.cse@uconn.edu or yufeng.wu@uconn.edu.

 # Citation of PedMix2
-"A general approach for inferring the ancestry of ancestors of an admixed individual", by Yiming Zhang, Haotian Zhang and Yufeng Wu, manuscript, 2023.
+"A general approach for inferring the ancestry of recent ancestors of an admixed individual", by Yiming Zhang, Haotian Zhang and Yufeng Wu, manuscript, 2023.